telerik/kendo-ui-core/docs-aspnet-mvc/getting-started/custom-datasource.md

 ### Model Fields Setup as Functions

-The example below demonstrates how to set the default value of the `EmployeeID` field to a JavaScript function.
+The following example demonstrates how to set the default value of the `EmployeeID` field to a JavaScript function.
 This is applicable in the cases where the default value should be dynamic.
 For instance, a case when the user inserts a new record while the `EmployeeID` column specifies a filter value different from the default one.

 ###### Example